-A small retailer wants to expand into the space next door in a strip mall.
-In addition to the increased rent, the business will need to buy fixtures, shelves, tables, and other retailing areas, as well as additional inventory.
-Most small businesses don't have cash lying around to spend, so the business will need to get a business loan.
-This loan is leverage, to help the business do what it couldn't do without the loan.
+A small retailer wants to expand into an available space next door in a strip mall.
+In addition to increased rent, the business will have to buy fixtures, shelves, tables, and other operational necessities.
+It will also require additional inventory.

-One way to look at the amount of leverage in a business is to calculate the Debt-to-Equity ratio, showing how much of the assets of the business are financed by debt and how much by equity(ownership).
+One way to look at the amount of leverage in a business is to calculate its debt to equity ratio.
+This shows how much of the business's assets are financed by debt and how much by equity or ownership.

-Rosemary Peavler, at Business Finance, says:
+Rosemary Peavler at Business Finances says:

-In general, if the company is in debt more than 40-50%, the company needs to look at its financial statements more carefully and compare itself to other companies in the industry as it may be in financial difficulty.
+"In general, if the company is in debt more than 40 to 50 percent, the company should look at its financial statements more carefully and compare itself to other companies in the industry.
+It might be in financial difficulty."